KygoSkyrus/skychat/NOTES.md

 # Things to implement in version #3
 - add a single snapshot to get the msgs and to handle realtime changes, this will also help with the delete msg(for both participant). currently we just have a snapshot for single msg as it dont listen to every document in the collection, so the feature(delete for both) is not available in this version
+- use localstoreage or some othr place to store msg,, later u can update those msgs with db,, this way you wont have to query db on evry msgs,,,u can use redis,,,also can use a job here to run after every certain hours to backup the chats to db

 ## Components